Ram pressure stripping in the EAGLE simulation: Toy Model Deviations from the Simulation

 In EAGLE, feedback is implemented as purely thermal and stochastic, such that some gas particles around a newly-formed star particle have their temperature raised by $10^{7.5}$ K. The pressure gradient generated by this influx of energy then drives a wind in the gas \citep{pmitchell}.
 Thus, the regions around newly formed star particles should exhibit a significant excess of kinematically unbound particles.
 The thermal energy should also be transferred among nearby gas particles and cause some neutral particles to become ionized.
 Feedback should also act even at low ram pressures, as star formation is present in the absence of ram pressure.
 This could therefore account for the trend seen in the NI gas in Figure \ref{fig7}, whose rate of kinematic unbinding (which does not take into account thermal energy) is underestimated by the toy model even at negligible ram pressures.

 We further examine the effects of stellar feedback in Figure \ref{fig8}.
 In the left four panels, we compare the spatial distribution of the four gas categories seen in Figure \ref{fig7} as a function of average distance from newly-formed star particles in their galaxies.
-This was computed by stacking all the new star particles expected to undergo feedback in each timestep, and averaging the cumulative fraction of total gas around them as a function of distance.
-(The positions used are the initial positions of all particles at the beginning of each timestep rather than evolved ones at the moment of feedback; thus the correlation may be decreased relative to its true strength.)
-The stacked means are then averaged over all timesteps/galaxies.
+This was computed by stacking all the new star particles expected to undergo feedback between simulation outputs, and averaging the cumulative fraction of total gas around them as a function of distance.
+(The positions used are the initial positions of all particles rather than evolved ones at the moment of feedback; thus the correlation may be decreased relative to its true strength.)
+The stacked means are then averaged over all outputs/galaxies.
 Error bars represent the errors on the mean.

 The four panels on the left of Figure \ref{fig8} represent bins of different ram pressure, while the colored lines represent the four gas categories (II, NI, IN, and NN).
 We see that at all ram pressures, the initially neutral gas --- both NN and NI gas --- is closer to regions that are forming stars than the initially ionized gas.
-This is expected, as stars form from neutral gas by construction in EAGLE.
+This is expected, as stars form in dense gas in EAGLE.
 The IN gas is closer to the star-forming regions than the II gas, particularly at low ram pressures.
 This is likely because the ionized gas that becomes neutral is that closest to the neutral gas disk, and cools onto it.
 Overall, we would expect a larger fraction of the total neutral gas to be affected by stellar feedback than the ionized gas, simply due to the greater proximity of the neutral gas to newly-formed star particles.

 We also note that both the neutral and ionized gas distributions become closer to newly-formed star particles on average with increasing ram pressure.
 This is partly because diffuse gas far from the neutral disk is already stripped at high ram pressures, but also partly because the force of ram pressure tends to compress gas --- which also triggers increased star formation \citep{troncoso}.